-- Re-Entry checklist for your home and property
+- Re-entry checklist for your home and property

-- Fortis Contact Information Electricity and Gas Service
+- Fortis contact information electricity and gas service

-- Drinking Water Safety and Water Use
+- Drinking water safety and water use

-- Pets and Animal Assistance

-- Food Safety
+- Food safety

-- Solid Waste Curbside Collection
+- Solid waste curbside collection

-- Roads and Storm Drainage
+- Roads and storm drainage

 - Handouts and links for more information

-The RDOS thanks you for following the direction given for the evacuation order and your patience getting back to your homes.
+Thank you for following the direction given for the Evacuation Order and for your patience while returning to your home.

-If you have questions regarding the evacuation or re-entry details, please contact the RDOS Emergency Operations Centre at 250-490-4225.
+If you have questions regarding the Evacuation Order or re-entry details, please contact the RDOS Emergency Operations Centre (EOC) at 250-490-4225.